Baseball at the 2007 South Pacific Games

-Baseball at the 2007 South Pacific Games was contested by five teams.
+Baseball was contested by five teams at the 2007 South Pacific Games.
 Palau won the gold medal, New Caledonia won the silver, American Samoa won the bronze.
 Fiji and Samoa were the other participating nations.

 Tournament

 Because of bad weather conditions, the final medal rounds were cancelled, and the medal places were awarded upon round-robin results.

 Final standings

 Results

 All five participating nations played a round-robin format.